 James was already under triple-double watch at halftime with 10 points, eight rebounds and seven assists.
-Hill had 13 points as the Cavaliers erased a 13-point lead in the first half to carry a 54-49 lead into the break.
+Hill already had 13 points as the Cavaliers carried a 54-49 lead into the break.

-James reached his triple-double with about 4 minutes left in the third, leading to a 3-pointer by Cedi Osman.
+James reached his triple-double with about 4 minutes left in the third, on an assist leading to a 3-pointer by Cedi Osman.
 That was part of Cleveland outscoring Memphis 31-22 in a foul-filled third quarter, building the lead to double digits and holding an 85-71 advantage into the fourth.

-Grizzlies: Evans left the game near the midway point of the fourth with a right rib injury and did not return. .
+Grizzlies: Evans left the game near the midway point of the fourth with a right rib injury and did not return.
+Team officials said he will be reevaluated Saturday. ...
 Memphis is winless in February.
 Its last victory was Jan.
-29 over Phoenix. .
+29 over Phoenix. ...
 Evans was 3 for 7 from outside the arc, marking his 28th straight game with at least one 3-pointer, breaking the franchise record of 27 previously held by Mike Miller.